memri/pod/README.md

 ### On local machine:

+* To run a dgraph instance in a docker container

+`docker network create my-net`

+`./tools/start-dgraph.sh`

 *  To build the backend on local mahine

 `cargo build --release`

 *  To run the backend